Projected Dynamical Systems on Irregular, Non-Euclidean Domains for Nonlinear Optimization: Equivalence of Krasovskii and Carath eodory Solutions

 \section{Equivalence of Krasovskii and Carath\'eodory Solutions}

 In this section we study the relation between Carath\'eodory and Krasovskii solutions.
 In particular, we show that the solutions are equivalent if the metric is continuous and the feasible domain is Clarke regular, thus recovering (for the Euclidean metric) known existence conditions for Carath\'eodory solutions.
-Further, we establish the connection to related work~\cite{aubin_viability_1991, aubin_differential_1984, cornet_existence_1983} and highlight the relation between projected gradient flows, as defined in the previous section, and continuous-time subgradient flows for Clarke regular sets~\cite{clarke_nonsmooth_1998,cortes_discontinuous_2008}.
+Further, we establish the connection to related work~\cite{aubinViabilityTheory1991,aubinDifferentialInclusionsSetValued1984,cornetExistenceSlowSolutions1983}.

 \begin{definition} Consider a set $\calX \subset \bbR^n$, a metric $g$ and a vector field $f$, both defined on $\calX$.
 The \emph{sets of Carath\'eodory} and \emph{Krasovskii solutions} of~\eqref{eq:pds_ivp} with initial condition $x_0 \in \calX$ are respectively given by